vighneshsawant112004-debug/movie-data-cleaning-excel/README.md

 This project focuses on cleaning and preparing a raw movie dataset containing over **10,000 records** using **Microsoft Excel**.
 The goal is to transform messy, inconsistent, and incomplete data into a structured, analysis-ready format for further **Exploratory Data Analysis (EDA)**.

+## ⚠️ Disclaimer
+Before performing **EDA (Exploratory Data Analysis)**, please **recheck the dataset**.
+Although extensive cleaning has been performed, complex datasets may still contain subtle inconsistencies, missing values, or format variations that cannot be fully automated.
+It is recommended to **validate and cross-check the cleaned data from your end** before proceeding with analysis.

 ---

 ## 🧹 Data Cleaning Approach